-- Must attend professional learning days (where possible) focusing on improving quality and maintaining currency of training and assessment and their industry specialty, in line with the ASQA Standards for Registered Training Organisations. - May consult with the Vocational Learning and Career Education unit of DoE for advice and support. - Must ensure that vocational placements, which are a mandatory component, are undertaken by all students enrolled in a full VET qualification. - Must ensure vocational placements are a minimum of five (5) days' duration for Certificate I and ten (10) days' duration for Certificate II and above. - Must maintain relationships with industry and further training providers to ensure current knowledge of industry and any relevant issues, in line with the ASQA Standards for Registered Training Organisations.
+- Should attend professional learning days focusing on improving quality and maintaining currency of training and assessment and their industry specialty. - Vet Teachers in DECYP may consult with the Senior Secondary Provision team of DECYP for advice and support. - Should ensure students have received accurate careers advice prior to making the decision to enrol in a VET program.

+- Should ensure that vocational placements, are undertaken by all students enrolled in a full VET qualification. - Should ensure vocational placements are a minimum of five (5) days' duration for Certificate I and ten (10) days' duration for Certificate II and above. - Should maintain relationships with industry and further training providers to ensure current knowledge of industry and any relevant issues.